bozboz/laravel-admin/UPGRADE-2.0.0.md

   This behaviour is now standard and has been moved into the `findInstance` method.
 Calls to `findInstance` will now throw a `ModelNotFoundException` if an ID cannot be found for that model.

+- Typehints to `Models\BaseInterface` on `updateSyncRelations` and `injectSyncRelations` methods on `Decorators\MediaAdminDecorator` have been removed.
+Remove this typehint on any subclasses that override either of these methods.